 - The end of the 3rd month is the idea time to switch to the crib from the bassinet (if you haven’t already).
 If he hates this, start napping him in the crib the week before the move.
 If your baby just HATES sleeping in the crib, it’s time to put on your Sherlock hat and investigate.

 Need An Extra Set of Certified Eyes?

-If you’re struggling to find this rhythm, and he seems to be exhausted and overtired every day, you may want to consider signing up for a Super Sleep Session with Gentle Sleep Coach (GSC) Amy Potts.
-You’ll fill out a health assessment, and then talk with her for an hour about the different shaping strategies and tweaks you can use at this age to help him get the rest he desperately needs.
+If you’re struggling to find this rhythm, and he seems to be exhausted and overtired every day, you may want to consider signing up for a Super Sleep Session with a Gentle Sleep Coach (GSC).
+You’ll fill out a health assessment, and then talk with either myself or my partner Amy for an hour about the different shaping strategies and tweaks you can use at this age to help him get the rest he desperately needs.

 Our training as GSCs has given us a tushie-load of knowledge to toss your way.
 Knowledge about possible medical reasons your child may be waking (so you can head to the doctor with a list of questions), knowledge about the various external tricks we can use to help your baby sleep better – without having to use cry-it-out or other coaching methods at this tender age.

 “Dear Heather, can I just tell you how amazing Amy is?!
 I loved my Sleep Session with her last night!
 She has literally been sleeping like an angel since Monday… and it has transformed our lives!
 I have my evenings back.
 Woohoo!
 Amy also equipped me with some great tools should Ellie decide to regress again.
 Thank you so much!” ~ Liz Vander Leeuw

 One of the most important life skills your baby will need to learn in the first year is self-induced sleep.
 All humans go through sleep cycles that cause us to periodically wake up.
 As adults, our minds have been trained to put us right back to sleep.
 Usually.